Skip to content

 # Build the image (place the bleep binary in the same directory as the Dockerfile)

-docker build -t bleep-proxy .
+docker build -t bleep .

-# Run it
+# Run it (NET_ADMIN needed for DNS redirect)

 docker run -d \